TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

 1. [Configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell.

 2. To manage long-term retention backups, make sure you have the appropriate Azure RBAC roles.
-   For `Get-AzSqlInstanceDatabaseLongTermRetentionBackup` and `Restore-AzSqlInstanceDatabase`, you'll need to have one of the following roles:
+   <br>For `Get-AzSqlInstanceDatabaseLongTermRetentionBackup` and `Restore-AzSqlInstanceDatabase`, you'll need to have one of the following roles:

    - Subscription Owner role
    - Managed Instance Contributor role
    - Custom role with the following permissions:
      - Microsoft.Sql/locations/longTermRetentionManagedInstanceBackups/read
      - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionManagedInstanceBackups/read
      - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/read

    For `Remove-AzSqlInstanceDatabaseLongTermRetentionBackup`, you'll need to have one of the following roles:

    - Subscription Owner role
    - Custom role with the following permission:
      - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete
-  Note

 **Note: The Managed Instance Contributor role does not have permission to delete LTR backups.**

-Azure RBAC permissions can be granted in either subscription or resource group scope.
-However, to access LTR backups that belong to a dropped instance, the permission must be granted in the subscription scope of that instance.
+3. Azure RBAC permissions can be granted in either *subscription* or *resource group* scope.
+However, to access LTR backups that belong to a dropped instance, the permission must be granted in the *subscription* scope of that instance.

-- Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete
+  - `Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete`

 ## **Recommended Documents**